Hamilton told British newspapers that this weekend's German Grand Prix was "not really [Rosberg's] home race".

 German Grand Prix coverage details

-Lewish Hamilton and teammate Nico Rosberg during Monaco Grand Prix Rosberg controlled a crash-strewn Monaco Grand Prix to take his first win of 2013
+The Mercedes team celebrate two podium finishes at the Austrian Grand Prix in May Rosberg controlled a crash-strewn Monaco Grand Prix to take his first win of 2013 Hamilton had to settle for second place behind Rosberg in Monte Carlo

 0 Response to "No mind games with Rosberg - Hamilton"